nefariousjosiah/CreditCardPayment/README.md

 #Hello!

-## Thank you for viewing my project, today i will describe how to use it first however.
+## Thank you for viewing my project, today i will describe how to use!

+# Why did i create this?

+## I wanted to give a real very very simple overview of how credit cards are processed in the backend.

 # What does this do?